UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Introduction

+We propose \modelname, a universal, promptable framework for ultrasound that addresses multiple clinical tasks.
+Our contributions include: (1) Curating a comprehensive dataset, BroadUS-\AnnoNum, with over \ImageNum~images and \AnnoNum~annotations across \OrganNum~anatomical positions, ensuring robust validation.
+(2) Developing a versatile transformer-based model using four prompts—image nature, anatomical position, task, and input type—enhancing adaptability without extensive retraining.
+(3) Demonstrating \modelname's effectiveness through experiments on BroadUS-\AnnoNum, showing superior performance over single-dataset models and those lacking prompts, while also achieving comparable results to state-of-the-art models.
+(4) Conducting zero-shot and low-cost fine-tuning experiments, underlining the model's strong generalization and adaptability to new clinical tasks.

-The contributions of this work can be summarized as follows: \begin{itemize} \item Comprehensive Dataset Collection: We have gathered an extensive set of publicly available ultrasound datasets covering \OrganNum~distinct anatomical positions with over \AnnoNum~annotations, ensuring thorough and credible validation of our model. \item Versatile Model Framework: Built upon the transformer architecture, our framework employs four different model prompts to enhance flexibility and versatility across various clinical tasks. \item Extensive experiments: Our model outperforms both single-dataset trained models and ablated versions lacking prompt guidance, achieving comparable performance with state-of-the-art models.
-The downstream task evaluations showcase the model's ability to generalize to new domains and unseen datasets, underlining its robust adaptability and performance. \end{itemize}
+The contributions of this work include: \begin{itemize} \item Comprehensive Dataset Collection: We compiled extensive ultrasound datasets covering \OrganNum~anatomical positions with over \AnnoNum~annotations for robust model validation. \item Versatile Model Framework: Our transformer-based framework uses four model prompts to enhance flexibility across various clinical tasks. \item Extensive Experiments: The model outperforms single-dataset and ablated versions, achieving state-of-the-art performance and strong generalization to new domains. \end{itemize}